-Frozen shoulder, thoracic outlet syndrome and carpal tunnel syndrome are among the most common conditions associated with the arms and the shoulders.
-Many people who work in an office for long hours develop some type of pain in their arms, primarily in the wrist area.
-Weakness, numbness and tingling are common symptoms they may experience.
+Frozen shoulder, thoracic outlet syndrome, and carpal tunnel syndrome are among the most common conditions associated with the arms and the shoulders.
+Many people who work in an office for long hours develop some pain in their arms, primarily in the wrist area.
+Weakness, numbness, and tingling are common symptoms they may experience.

 What causes shoulder pain?